Joewus12345/openai-support-agent-demo/public/faq/payment_methods.md

 ## Payment Methods

-We offer secure and convenient payment options for automation and electrical component purchases.
-Accepted methods include Visa, MasterCard, PayPal, Apple Pay, Google Pay, and wire transfers.
-Corporate purchase orders are available for qualified integrators, manufacturers, and wholesalers.
-All transactions are encrypted and processed through secure gateways to safeguard your financial data.
-Please ensure that your billing information matches your bank records to prevent delays.
-For questions about payment or credit terms, reach us at support@automation.example.com or call +1-800-555-0199.
+We accept Visa, MasterCard, PayPal, Apple Pay, and wire transfers for automation equipment orders.

+Qualified businesses may submit purchase orders.
+All transactions are processed securely.